-100731.
-Findings and declaration.

-100732.
-Preservation and management of System units by Secretary; promulgation of regulations.

-100733.
-Recordation of mining claims; publication of notice.

-100734.
-Report on finding or notification of potential damage to natural and historical land-
+- 100731.
+Findings and declaration. - 100732.
+Preservation and management of System units by Secretary; promulgation of regulations - 100733.
+Recordation of mining claims; publication of notice. - 100734.
+Report on finding or notification of potential damage to natural and historical landmarks. - 100735.

-100735.
 Civil actions for just compensation by mining claim holders.

-1 So in original.
-Probably should be "AND".

-100736.
-Acquisition of land by Sec eretary. ------------------------------------ ----------
+Acquisition of land by Secretary.
 100737.
-Financial disclosure by officer or employee of
+Financial disclosure by officer or employee of Secretary.

-Secretary.